AlfonsoLRz/LiDAR_BRDF/README.md

-# LiDARBRDF
+# Enhancing LiDAR point cloud generation with BRDF-based appearance modelling
-Source code of "Enhancing LiDAR point cloud generation with BRDF-based appearance modelling" (yet to be published).
+Source code of "Enhancing LiDAR point cloud generation with BRDF-based appearance modelling".
+The code will be published soon!